hainayanda/CombineAsync/README.md

 }
 ```

+By default, it will auto release the closure after 30 seconds.

 If you want the closure to be released whenever some object is released, just pass the object:

 ```swift